 - If you have a partner who is at risk of becoming pregnant, you should abstain from sexual activity (oral, vaginal, or anal), or use condoms, for at least six months after leaving a Zika-affected area.

-There is only limited evidence available at this time about how long you should abstain from sex or use condoms and international advice varies.* Initial research has found Zika virus present in semen at least 2 months after infection develops.
-However, how infectious the virus remains and how long it can possibly stay in the semen is not known.
-Until more information on the duration of sexual transmission becomes available, you should use condoms or abstain from sexual activity (oral, vaginal, or anal) for at least 6 months after leaving a Zika-affected area.
+There is only limited evidence available at this time about how long men should abstain from sex or use condoms.
+Initial research has found Zika virus present in semen at least 2 months after infection develops.
+However, how infectious the virus remains and how much longer it can possibly stay in the semen is not known.
+Until more information on the duration of sexual transmission becomes available, men should use condoms or abstain from sexual activity (oral, vaginal, or anal) for at least 6 months after leaving a Zika-affected area.

 It's important that you abstain from sexual activity (oral, vaginal, or anal) or use condoms even if you are not showing symptoms.
 Only 1 in 5 people who get the Zika infection will show symptoms, so it's possible to have the infection and not know it.